RAILWAY SUED OVER ‘MIND-BOGGLING’ NEGLECT IN LOCAL TEEN’S DEATH

 The Cook County Circuit Court lawsuit was filed in behalf of Muthuswamy and Gayatri Bharadwaj of Naperville.
 Their son, Krishna, a junior at Waubonsie Valley High School, died of injuries sustained in the April 11, 1999, crash.

-The lawsuit seeks unspecified financial damages of the railway and its parent company, Transtar Inc. of Monroeville, Pa., said John Nisivaco, the couple’s attorney.
+The lawsuit seeks unspecified financial damages of the railway and its parent company, Transtar Inc. of Monroeville, Pa., said John Nisivaco, the couple’s winter park attorney.

 Also named as “individual direct defendants” are William Stringer and William Addison, the engineer and conductor, respectively, of the freight train that struck the car Krishna Bharadwaj was driving, Nisivaco said.